awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/privatelink.md

  When the customer creates the VPC endpoint, they have the option to associate a private hosted zone with their VPC\.
 The hosted zone contains a record set for the default private DNS name for the service that resolves to the private IP address of the endpoint network interfaces in their VPC\.

  Any customer\-hosted endpoint, including AWS Marketplace services, can provide permissions to all accounts \(the "\*" permission\)\.
-However, when you use this approach, the services will not be listed in the **Describe** calls or console unless you search by the service name\.
+However, when you use this approach, the services will not be included in the **Describe** calls or console unless you search by the service name\.
 To display the services in the **Describe** calls, the customer's account must be explicitly whitelisted by the service\.

  To access your service, AWS Marketplace customers: